|Routes||How To Enter||About the Event||Jersey||FAQ’s|

 How can I check that I am entered?

-If you complete the online entry process you will receive an email confirming your entry.
+If you complete the online entry process you will receive an email from Eventmaster confirming your entry.
 Postal entrants will receive same email if you have provided an email address.
 If not, confirmation of entry along with an information pack which will be posted out as entries are processed.

 Can I change from one route to another after registration?